 Today, the Seal’s meaning and origin is almost entirely lost to the modern Muslim world.
-Featured on the flag of Israel and popularized as a solely Jewish symbol, the hexagram evokes enmity among many opponents of the Zionist movement.
-The only Muslim state to still feature a Seal in its flag, albeit as a pentagram, is Morocco.
-The 5-pointed depiction of the Seal of Solomon was added to the traditional red flag in 1915 by king Yūsef of Morocco when his country was subject to the rule of France.
+Featured on the flag of Israel and popularized as a proper Jewish symbol, the hexagram evokes enmity among many opponents of the Zionist movement.
+The only Muslim state to still feature a Seal of Solomon in its flag, albeit as a pentagram, is Morocco.
+The 5-pointed depiction of the Seal of Solomon was added to the traditional red flag in 1915 by king Yūsuf of Morocco when his country was subject to the rule of France.

-Nonetheless is the six-pointed Seal a relatively new phenomenon among Jews, let alone the Zionist movement with which many people in the Islamic world associate it today.
-The Seal of Solomon, which wasn’t at the time referred to as the Star of David, was sporadically used in Kabbalistic grimoires in Medieval mixed Muslim-Jewish areas in the Iberian Peninsula and the Levant.
+Nonetheless, the six-pointed Seal is actually a relatively new phenomenon among mainstream Jews, let alone the Zionist movement with which many people associate it today.
+Like I mentioned before, the Seal of Solomon wasn’t actually referred to as the Star of David during most of its history, and was as far as Judaism goes only confined to the Kabbalistic grimoires of medieval Spain and similar contemporary Jewish mystical traditions further to the north, like the Central European Ashkenazi Hasidim.
 These grimoires were textbooks on the practition of magic and spellcraft and on how to create amulets, talismans and other apotropaic objects.
 There was no Jewish religious connotation attached to the Seal, as its use among Kabbalists limited itself to the realm of occultism and mysticism.

-Its first application as an identification for Jews was in 14th century Prague.
+Its first and earliest application as an identification for Jews was in 14th century Prague.
 King of Bohemia Charles IV (r.
-1346-1378) prescribed for the Jews of that city a red flag with Solomon’s Seal.
-A replica of a similar flag received by the Jews of Prague in the 17th century can be found in the Altneushul Synagogue of Prague.
-It was in that century that the Central and Eastern European Jewish communities made the hexagram into a symbol for their people and started to call the Seal of Solomon Magen David, or David’s Shield, which was later known as the Star of David.
+1346-1378) prescribed for the Jews of that city a red flag with Solomon’s Seal on it.
+Following the Battle of Prague (1648), the Jews of Prague were again granted a flag, in recognition in their contribution to the city’s defense.
+According to Reuven Kashani of the Israel Ministry of Foreign Affairs, that flag showed a yellow hexagram on a red background, with a star placed in the center of the hexagram.
+A replica of that flag received by the Jews of Prague can be found in the Altneushul Synagogue of Prague.
+It was in that 17th century that the Central and Eastern European Jewish communities made the hexagram into a symbol for their people and started to call the Seal of Solomon Magen David, or David’s Shield, which was later known as the Star of David.

 From the 19th century onward, the hexagram became a symbol for, initially, the Zionist movement, and subsequently all Jews.
 It was indeed chosen to represent the First Zionist Congress in 1897, with 6 stars and a lion in it’s center, designed by Lithuanian-Jewish businessman David Wolfsohn.
 It’s use was still fairly niche, the Zionist movement not being universally accepted among Jews.
 Unfortunately enough, it became a mainstream image both for Jews and in the collective consciousness of the world during the darkest of moments in Jewish history, the Holocaust.
 It was used by the Nazis to identify and mark Jewish citizens of the occupied areas.
 The Nazis didn’t initially have a general ruling on the sign they should use, but the yellow hexagram badge was generally introduced across all of occupied Europe from September 1941 onward.